OlofHarrysson/sticker/markdown/installation.md

 ---

 ## Custom Installation
 You can also run Butler without Docker.
 If you'd like to do this, we reccomend installing Butler thought [Anaconda](https://www.anaconda.com/).
+Other installation methods are not covered in this guide.

 ###### Clone the git repo
 ```bash